-Green electricity will reduce Finnish carbon dioxide emissions with more than 4000 tonnes
+Green electricity reduce Finnish CO2 emissions 4000+ tonnes

 The transition to green electricity generated from renewable energy sources is part of our strategic sustainability goals.
 The contract on renewable energy with the energy company Väre will pertain to Lindström’s Finnish operations, and will reduce the carbon dioxide emissions caused by electricity procurement to zero in Finland.